msu-denver/Binary-Bin-Character-Bank/scrum/sprint_template.md

 Notes
 Malachi wanted to start on working on the devoplement for the application.
 He created the dev branch.
 Steve started writing the documention.
+Kalia was also going to work on spme stuff with the project like UML Diagrams.
+After Malachi was going to be done withe code and implamenting the application we could pretty miuch get done with the user stories and the uml Diagrams so we can geta better understanding of how the code will work and how the data bank works.

 What did I do yesterday to help the team?

 Malachi: I Created the dev Branch and new repository.
 Started to also start with the coding.

 What will I do today to help the team?

-Malachi: Guide them and tell them where I am at with the project Do I see any impediment that prevents me to make progress?
+Malachi: Guide them and tell them where I am at with the project

+Do I see any impediment that prevents me to make progress?

 Steve And Mohamend: We could not get the code to run becasue teh dev branch was not on giuthub yet.
 # Daily Scrums